The modern Java platform, with OpenJDK 11 and above.

-- Compiler - Interprets bytecode, and automatically applies JIT compilation (using C1 fast compiler and C2 optimized compiler)
+- Compiler - Interprets bytecode, and automatically applies JIT compilation (using the C1 fast compiler, and the C2 optimized compiler)

 - Runtime - Loads class files into memory, concurrency, interacts with the operating system (threads, memory allocation, sockets), works with external monitoring, handles logging